galenholt/HydroBOT/developer.md

 ## Git/github
-Configure git username and email.
-In bash, `git config --global user.name "User Name"` and `git config --global user.email "user.email@email"`.
-Clone the repo.

 Set up an ssh key to be able to talk to github.
-Largely following Andrew's instructions:

-### Linux/Azure
+Largely following Github and Andrew's instructions (below for Linux and Windows).
+Use an RSA key, not the default ed25519, and *do not name it*.
+Overriding defaults is a pain, so just use them.

-Basically, setting up the github ssh key follows the [github instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux), and then adding that key to your github account, again [as described by github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+Basically, setting up the github ssh key follows the [github instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), and then adding that key to your github account, again [as described by github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 This sets up the key in `~/.ssh`.
 To be safe, I typically cd there with `cd ~/.ssh` to start, though most of the commands put it there no matter where you are.

 A couple small notes:
 -   Don't name the file- leave it as the default 'id_TypeOfEncyption'. `ssh-add` auto adds 'id_*' files, but not other names.
 -   Don't include a passphrase (just press enter when it asks for one)- that just yields another layer of signin complexity.
--   The github docs code sometimes says to use `clip ~/.ssh/id_ed25519.pub` to copy the contents of the file, and sometimes says to use `cat ~/.ssh/id_ed25519.pub` to print it to terminal and then copy (docs seem to be under development). `clip` seems to work on windows with git bash, `cat` works on Linux.
+-   The github docs for copying the public key sometimes swap OSes,  `clip` seems to work on windows with git bash, `cat` works on Linux.

 If we stopped here, things would work, but we'd have to use `eval "$(ssh-agent -s)"` and then `ssh-add ~/.ssh/NAME_OF_KEY` every time.
-So, change the `.bashrc` according to Andrew to auto-run `ssh-add`.
-I tend to use nano for small edits, so `nano ~/.bashrc` (or `cd` and then `nano .bashrc`), and copy-paste in
+So, change the `.bashrc` according to Andrew to auto-run `ssh-add` .
+I tend to use nano for small edits, so `nano ~/.bashrc` (or `cd` and then `nano .bashrc`), and copy-paste in the below. (and on Windows also add this to `~/.profile`)

 ```
 [ -z "$SSH_AUTH_SOCK" ] && eval "$(ssh-agent -s)"